a7420174/ABC-Enhancer-Gene-Prediction/README.md

 # ABC model with Snakemake

-This fork is for adding convenience to the workflow of ABC model using Snakemake (https://snakemake.github.io/).
+This fork is for execution of the workflow of ABC model using Snakemake (https://snakemake.github.io/).

 ## Prerequisite

-A [Conda](https://docs.conda.io/en/latest/) package manager (Python3) is required.
-And in a Conda-based Python distribution, [Mamba](https://github.com/mamba-org/mamba) is recommended.
+A [Conda](https://docs.conda.io/en/latest/) package manager (Python3) is required, and [Mamba](https://github.com/mamba-org/mamba) is recommended in a Conda-based Python distribution.

-Mamba will be installed with
+If you have Conda, Mamba will be installed with

 ```
 conda install -c conda-forge mamba
 ```

+Else, download [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge), which provides Mamba as well as Conda.

 Install Snakemake, samtools, and bedtools via